How ConsumerAffairs uses cookies

 Will a VIN check show if the warranty was voided?

-A VIN check typically shows active warranty status, but it may not reflect voided coverage due to accidents, misuse or aftermarket modifications.
+A VIN check typically doesn’t show if the warranty was voided due to accidents, misuse or aftermarket modifications.
 For this information, you should contact the manufacturer or your dealership directly, as they maintain records of any warranty disputes or voided claims.

 Can you check extended warranty coverage with a VIN?